-Our Future Students page has more information about tuition, the application process and other reasons UAF may be a good fit for you.
+Our Admissions has more information about tuition, the application process and other reasons UAF may be a good fit for you.

-You can also make an appointment with the eCampus Admissions Counselor at any time.
+You can also make an appointment with the eCampus Enrollment Counselor at any time.

 High school students are encouraged to take university courses and can work with their high school on receiving credit.
 Visit our Alaska Advantage page to get started with dual enrollment.